Dhruval-dotcom/Git_Practicals/README.md

 3. Change commit message

 - Commit push on commit in feature branch and then change commit message

+# Steps
+- commiting two times in master
+- checking out to feature
+- commiting 4 times
+- commanded with commit --amend
+- and rebase -i HEAD~3

 ## Commands used